svera/arcade-pause-overlays/README.md

 * Image apect ratio must match intended host's aspect ratio.
 Currently we include overlays for 4:3 displays only, but will accept overlays for other aspect ratios as well.
 * Use original artwork from actual arcade machines.
 Disposition changes are allowed to adapt them to the intended display aspect ratio.
 * Use transparencies in background whenever possible, so they blend nicely with the running game when paused.
 Take a look at how existing overlays use it.
+* Image file name should be equal as MAME rom name.

 ## Acknowledgments